 The usage of dynamic sharing coefficients also contributes to the development of innovative business models and may allow a more efficient functioning of the energy community by preventing sharing with participants who may violate community regulations, assigning them a zero-value key until compliance is achieved.

-.
+The integration and optimization of storage systems and the usage of dynamic sharing coefficients are complementary approaches that, when combined, can maximize the efficiency and benefits of energy communities.
 While optimized scheduling of storage systems allows for efficient management of energy surplus, ensuring its use during periods of higher need, dynamic sharing coefficients ensures equitable and effective distribution of energy among participants.
 Aligning storage system operations with sharing coefficients creates synergy that not only prevents waste and reduces costs but also maximizes the use of available renewable energy, promoting a more sustainable and economically advantageous operation for all community members.

 Incorporating internal energy markets within a community further enhances and increases the community’s overall benefits by providing a higher selling price for producers compared to market valuation and a lower price compared to the current tariff for consumer participants.